3MFConsortium/spec_core/3MF Core Specification.md

 ### 2.1.2.
 3D Model Part

-The _3D Model part_ contains definitions of one or more objects to be fabricated by 3D manufacturing processes.
+The _3D Model part_ contains definitions of one or more objects that could be fabricated by 3D manufacturing processes.
 The 3D Model part is the only valid root of a 3D payload.

 A 3D Model part has two sections: a set of resource definitions that include objects and materials, as well as a set of specific items to actually build.
 The content type of the 3D Model part is defined in Appendix C, "Standard Namespaces and Content Types."